AtticusZeller/atticuszeller.github.io/atticuszeller/OS/Ubuntu/Terminal.md

 ### Install Plugins

-> update plugins via `omz update` manually or it will prompt you to update sometimes
+> [!NOTE] You can update plugins manually use `omz update`, or the system will periodically prompt you for updates.

 install extra plugin from GitHub